OctopiChalmers/hpatterns/README.md

 Besides, the form of the sensor data will not change while the program runs;
 it is always going to be one of the two encodings.

-Therefore, we should model the two encodings of the sensor data as a Haskell data type:
+Therefore, we might want to define a Haskell data type to model the two encodings of the sensor data.

 ```haskell
 type Temp      = E Word8   -- Unsigned 8-bit integer